louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>
 <br>

-## Accessibility testing
+## Accessibility

-In order to make the site as accessible as possible I used the [w3c guidelines](https://www.w3.org/WAI/test-evaluate/preliminary/).
+In order to make the site as accessible as possible I followed the [w3c guidelines](https://www.w3.org/WAI/test-evaluate/preliminary/).

-* The font families and font size were chosen for their easy readability.
+* The font families and font size were chosen for their readability.

 * Colours for the backgrounds and the text where chosen to give as much contrast as possible for users to be able to see the text clearly.
-During testing using [Wave](https://wave.webaim.org/) some of the text flagged as having slight contrast issues so changes were made to improve this (discussed in [testing](#testing) below).
+During testing using [Wave](https://wave.webaim.org/) some of the text was flagged as having slight contrast issues so changes were made to improve this (discussed in [testing](#testing) below).

 * Alt tags with clear descriptive text were given to each of the images on the site.